|

 The Mary Jane McDonald Building a Healthier Community Award was first presented in 2005 during the Lifetime Achievement Reception, and the tradition continues.
 Nominations are accepted for an individual, a group of individuals, or an organization in Licking County that has ongoing work and/or a specific project that has improved the health of the community.

-Boys & Girls Club of Newark is the 2022 recipient of The Mary Jane McDonald Building a Healthier Community Award.
+Boys & Girls Club of Newark was the 2022 recipient of The Mary Jane McDonald Building a Healthier Community Award.

 The Mary Jane McDonald Building a Healthier Community Award Recipients